The White Cat's Revenge as Plotted from the Dragon King's Lap: Spirit King Nation

 The Spirit King Nation's crown prince, his nation's Beloved Child, and a constant embarrassment to his father due to his antics.
 He shares his father's intimidating countenance, but not his racial gift of age-related immortality.
-Lapis also has the habit of falling head over heels with any pretty girl he beholds, up until another pretty girl catches his attention.
+Lapis also has the habit of falling head over heels for any pretty girl he beholds, up until another pretty girl catches his attention.